NORPOL

 Dette er ikke en forestilling

-At Live Art for Børn 2, Norpol presented this piece.
-The title translates into “This is not a performance”.
-Performer Daniel Norback goes at great through everything the performance is not and what he is not interested in, such as movements, music, set design and objects.
+At Live Art for Børn 2, Norpol presented this piece with a title that can be translated to “This is not a performance”.
+Performer Daniel Norback goes at great lengths to explain through everything that this performance is not and what he is not interested in, such as movement, music, set design and objects.

 Created by: Daniel Norback and Adelaide Bentzon